-- The stable presence of high-density (~+10%) partial melts as a cause of ULVZs requires the involvement of the cold subducting plates. - The morphology of stable ULVZs with flat top and sharp edges are related to the direction and magnitude of the local CMB-mantle flow. - The flow driven by CMB topography interacting with outer core may be involved in forming mega-ULVZs and ULVZs in seismic-wave cold zone.
+- The stable presence of high-density partial melts as a cause of ultra-low velocity zones requires involvement of cold subducting plates. - The morphology of stable ULVZs is related to the direction and magnitude of the local core-mantle boundary (CMB)-mantle flow. - Flow driven by CMB topography interacting with the outer core may help form mega-ULVZs and ULVZs in the seismic-wave cold zone.